 3. What is the name of the neighborhood in which your home is located?
 O’Donnell Gardens

 4. Generally speaking, most on-base homes are approved for occupancy based on government or military rank.
 If you would like, please provided the range of ranks that your home is approved for?
 I believe there is a mixture of enlisted and senior enlisted members throughout housing.

 9. What places of services are available near your home such as restaurants, parks, shops, commissary, playgrounds, etc.?
 Small Shoppette on base with video rental, baseball field, many playgrounds.
 The opposite side of the base has a gym, a restaurant (Bama’s), coffee shop, Navy Federal ATM and Fleet Gift Shop.

 11. Are there any outdoor spaces or yards provided for your home?
 We have a small front and small back yard.
 Multiplex homes split the yards so that the top floor has the front yard and the bottom floor has the back yard.

 12. What do you feel is special about your home or neighborhood – what makes it feel like “home” here on Okinawa?
-Out of the way, quiet, everyone is friendly, and there are children of all ages so every child has a friend.
+O’Donnell Gardens is out of the way, quiet, everyone is friendly, and there are children of all ages so every child has a friend.
 Living where we live makes me feel like we have family.

 13. Generally speaking, on-base housing provides for the costs of rent, utilities, and appliances.
 Have there been any fees or special expenses that you have had to pay for while living on a military base?
 Telephone and cable/internet.
 You also need to bring/purchase a microwave if you would like one.

 14. Are you satisfied with the maintenance that is provided for on-base housing?